(I originally wrote this a few years ago when I had someone in poopy diapers but the sentiment still fits.)

 This weekend Trent and I were able to join over 1,000 adoptive and foster parents at the Refresh conference near Seattle.
-It was a great weekend, spending time together with no kids, connecting with other adoptive parents, and seeing lots of my Called to Love girls again.
-We also attended several great seminars and sessions full of practical suggestions and encouragement in our parenting journey.
+It was a great weekend, spending time together with no kids and connecting with other adoptive parents We also attended several great seminars and sessions full of practical suggestions and encouragement in our parenting journey.

 One of the biggest concepts I brought home from the entire weekend actually has little to do with adoption.
 And I can’t stop thinking about it.
 The question was proposed: how do you measure your success as a parent?

 Will you take a moment to answer that question?
 Like, honestly.
 When do you feel like “I’m nailing this!” or when do you feel like a failure?
 What will success look like when your child is 22 and out of the house?

 For me, my brutally honest answer revolved around who my children turn out to be, whether or not they love and serve Jesus, if they are respectful and hard working, can do their own laundry, etc, etc. In other words, I feel like MY success as a parent is entirely based on the behaviors and actions of my children.
 It’s about the results.
 And this is not a ridiculous concept.
 Of course my parenting has a direct relation to how my kids behave.

 But, what if I do everything “right” and my kid doesn’t turn out the way I had hoped?
 What if I give my absolute best, day in and day out, and my young adult chooses a bad path?
 Does that mean I’m a failure as a parent?
 That it was all for naught?